cwyant314159/generic-application-template/README.md

 This repos is used as the basis for my C/C++ projects.
 The template application is a valid C/C++ program and can be build by simply running `make`.
 The template application currently targets a desktop environment, but with minimal tweaking, it can target embedded devices as well.
+The remainder of this README is a detailed discussion of the Makefile.

 The Makefile is roughly split into two parts.
 The first part contains the variable assignments and source file discovery.
 All Make targets can be found